davidbyrd11/read.js/README.md

 ## Possible Solutions ##
 - Check that they reach the bottom of the page and that they're rate of scrolling is less than some value that would be considered too fast to read.
 - Check that they reach the bottom of the page and that they never scroll faster than a certain speed
+- Check the number of words on the page and make sure they spend a reasonable amount of time on the page given that number of words